 - 9.10 The Freedom of Information Act 2000 gives people access to information held by public authorities.
 Where we receive a valid request for information, we must respond within 20 working days.
 We must (i) inform the applicant whether we hold any information which falls within the scope of their request and, if we do, (ii) provide that information, unless an exemption applies.
 There are a number of exemptions from disclosure. - 9.11 By way of example, we are not required to disclose information where: - disclosure would be prohibited by any enactment, including the Airports Act 1986 and the Airports (Northern) Ireland Order 1994.
-This is an absolute exemption, which means there is no obligation under the Freedom of Information Act to release the required information; or - disclosure, would, or would be likely to, prejudice the exercise by us of our statutory functions for the purpose of ascertaining whether any person has failed to comply with the law or for the purpose of ascertaining whether circumstances which would justify regulatory action may exist or may arise.
-This is a qualified exemption and so is subject to a public interest test, which means that we are required to assess the balance of the public interest for and against disclosure. - 9.12 Our website explains how to make a request for information under the Act44.
+This is an absolute exemption, which means there is no obligation under the Freedom of Information Act to release the required information; - disclosure, would, or would be likely to, prejudice the exercise by us of our statutory functions for the purpose of ascertaining whether any person has failed to comply with the law or for the purpose of ascertaining whether circumstances which would justify regulatory action may exist or may arise.
+This is a qualified exemption and so is subject to a public interest test, which means that we are required to assess the balance of the public interest for and against disclosure; or - disclosure would fall within one of the other exemptions in the Freedom of Information Act, such as those relating to the disclosure of confidential information (held under a legal duty), trade secrets and other commercially sensitive information. - 9.12 Our website explains how to make a request for information under the Act44.
 Any person not satisfied with our refusal to provide the requested information may seek a review by the CAA of that refusal.
 There is a further right to complain to the Information Commissioner's Office if that person is not satisfied with the outcome of the review.